mark-summerfield/murmur/README.md

 # Murmur

-Murmur is an Unlimited Register Machine (URM) emulator.
+Murmur is an Unlimited Register Machine (URM) emulator with optional extensions (indirect addressing and some extra convenience commands).

 - [Introduction](#introduction)
 - [Instructions](#instructions)